Improving Cooperation. Promoting Freedom from Fear.

 THE FOURTH FREEDOM - OUR PRIMARY MISSION

 Our mission is to help free humanity from the fear of terrorism and war.
 We encourage discussion, development, and dissemination of practical, policy-relevant ideas.
-We think globally, promoting security that is inclusive, civilian-led, and consistent with the rule of law, including human rights.
+We think globally, promoting security that is inclusive, civilian-led, and consistent with the rule of law.

 PHOTO: Piotr Wytrążek